tmuntaner/terraform-kubernetes/README.md

-# Kubernetes with Terraform and AWS
+# Kubernetes with Terraform Playground

 **Prerequisites:**